OpenEnergyPlatform/organisation/compendium/family_community/collaborative_development.md

 ## Collab.
 SDP

 ## GitHub Teams
+We have different _Developer Roles_ which are implemented as [_GitHub Teams_](https://github.com/orgs/OpenEnergyPlatform/teams)
+to coordinate the development.<br>
+They can only be seen by members of the community.

+Below, we present a comprehensive overview of all teams and provide clarification on the identified responsibilities for each role.

 To apply for contribution, please get in touch.
 Take a look at our [contact information](contact.md).